thegenemyers/DFA-SPEC/DAF-spec.md

 ## BACKWARD COMPATIBILITY WITH GFA

-DAF is a superset of GFA, that is, everything that can be encoded in GFA can be encoded in DAF, with a relatively straightforward transformation of each input line.
+DAF is a super-set of GFA, that is, everything that can be encoded in GFA can be encoded in DAF, with a relatively straightforward transformation of each input line.

 On the otherhand, a GFA parser, even one that accepts optional SAM-tags at the end of a